cysouw/graphicalgrammar/text/germany.md

 subordination: 364-367, 371, Periode: 374-403

 coordination (*Beiordnung*) with an equal sign (p.366) He observes, that with multiple subordinate clauses there are examples that appear to have an empty second part of the main predicate, or, in modern terminology, an empty *rechte Satzklammer*.
-He uses a dash to indicate such zeros. (p.381)
+He uses a dash to indicate such zeros. (p.381) no, this is different in the description of Götzinger

-A few years later, when revising these didactic grammars once again, he included graphical displays as discussed below, both in the fifth edition of the *Deutsche Sprachlehre* [@gotzinger1842: 222-226, 287-291] and in the fifth edition of the *Anfängsgründe* [@gotzinger1845: 236-242].
+A few years later, when revising his early didactic grammars once again, he included graphical displays as discussed above, both in the fifth edition of the *Deutsche Sprachlehre* [@gotzinger1842: 222-226, 287-291] and in the fifth edition of the *Anfängsgründe* [@gotzinger1845: 236-242].

 The third edition of *Sprachlehre* cites the influence of Lehmann [@gotzinger1835: xiii-xiv] and applies his graphical analysis to clause structure.

 Section *Stellungen der Bekleidung* [@gotzinger1835: 243-248] and *Stellung der Nebensätze* [@gotzinger1835: 310-315].

 Götzinger consequently uses term *Periodenbild* [@gotzinger1839: 395; @gotzinger1842: 307-311] just like Lehmann.

 ### Hoffmann (1839) *Neuhochdeutsche Schulgrammatik* {#sec:hoffmann1839}